ibm-ecosystem-engineering/watson-ai-ops-310-guide/600-whitelisting-airgap/readme-whitelisting-01.md

 https://redhat.com
 ```

-All the websites needs the `port 80/443` to be open
+All the websites needs the `port 80/443` to be open.

 ## Tools

-Here is the tools to be installed.
+Here are the tools to be installed.
 The domains related to that also to be accessible

 ```
 kubectl (Kubectl CLi)